 OCUL Communities

-OCUL Communities are formed to:
+About OCUL Communities

 1. Promote and encourage the advancement of services in OCUL member institutions;

-3. Stay in touch with projects and innovations across member institutions and beyond;
+3. Stay in touch with projects and innovations across member institutions and beyond; and

 4. Seek opportunities to improve individual and shared infrastructure for existing and emerging initiatives.